Paul Harris (actor): Background

 Harris was born and raised in Pasadena, California.
-At the age of sixteen, he became tremendously interested in entertainment and the theatrical world.
-Paul decided to study professionally at the Hebert Wall School of Music and The Actors Laboratory, both in Hollywood.
-He was chosen over many fine actors to study and appear in plays at the Pasadena Community Playhouse.
+At the age of sixteen, he became interested in entertainment and the theatrical world.
+He decided to study professionally at the Hebert Wall School of Music and The Actors Laboratory, both in Hollywood.
+He was chosen to study and appear in plays at the Pasadena Community Playhouse.

-Paul Harris became one of the first known Black Actors and singers, appearing with such renowned organizations as the “George Garner Community Sing Association”, “The DePaur Infantry Chorus”, which took him to New York where he studied at the American Theatre Wing.
-Paul traveled the U.S. with the touring company of the Broadway hit “SHOWBOAT” for over a year.
-He also traveled the world with George Gershwin's company of “PORGY & BESS” which was supported by the United States and sponsored by the State Department.
+He became one of the first known black actors and singers, appearing with such renowned organizations as the “George Garner Community Sing Association”, “The DePaur Infantry Chorus”, which took him to New York where he studied at the American Theatre Wing.
+Harris traveled the U.S. with the touring company of the Broadway hit Show Boat for over a year.
+He also traveled the world with George Gershwin's company of Porgy & Bess which was supported by the United States and sponsored by the State Department.
 This exposure propelled him to become involved in theatrical enterprises in such European countries as England, Italy, France, and Germany.

 Harris at one time was engaged to Danish model Maud Berthelsen, who later became an actress.
 She was nominated for best supporting actress in the film Epilogue.

-Harris died of cancer in Los Angeles, California, on the 25th of August, 1985.
-He is buried at Forest Lawn Memorial Park, Hollywood Hills.
+Harris died of cancer in Los Angeles, California, on 25 August 1985.